 Published on Brock University (http://www.brocku.ca)

-There are several reasons why it is important for citizens, and young people in particular, to understand the government and politics of the country in which they live, work and play.
 Canada has faced dramatic events and difficult challenges to its sovereignty and unity, to emerge as one of the world’s most prosperous, peaceful and democratic states ─ a place where millions of people around the world want to live.
-Yet there are enormous challenges that threaten this coveted status, including growing social inequality, environmental degradation, and public apathy about key decision-making institutions.
+Yet there are enormous challenges that threaten this coveted status, including growing social inequality, environmental degradation, and public apathy.
 Informed debates about these issues need to be grounded in knowledge about Canada’s history and structures of governance.

 Canadian Politics Faculty

-There are three faculty members whose research interests are primarily in Canadian politics.
 Matthew Hennigar studies law and the courts, with an emphasis on constitutional law, rights, judicial appointment, and government litigation.
 Livianna Tossutti studies Canadian political behaviour, public opinion and immigration and diversity policies.
+Janique Dubois studies federalism and multi-level governance, with an emphasis on First Nations and Métis governance.
 Several additional faculty members do Canadian research.
 They include Hevina Dashwood (Canadian foreign policy; corporate social responsibility), Juris Dreifelds((environmental policies; media), Tim Heinmiller (environmental governance), and David Siegel (local government).